issalig/MSX-USB/installation.md

  If there are problems to open the port you will get this message, otherwise port will be found.
  ```
-$ openmsx -machine Philips_VG_8020 -carta nextor.rom
+$ openmsx -machine Philips_VG_8020_MSXUSB -carta nextor.rom
 failed to open port
 ```

 If everything is ok you will see sth like
 ```
-$ openmsx -machine Philips_VG_8020 -carta ../MSX-USB/drivers/MsxUsbNext/msx/dist/nextor.rom
+$ openmsx -machine Philips_VG_8020_MSXUSB -carta ../MSX-USB/drivers/MsxUsbNext/msx/dist/nextor.rom
 writeCommand (CH_CMD_RESET_ALL) 0x05
 writeCommand (CH_CMD_CHECK_EXIST) 0x06
 writeData (0xbe)
 0x41 = readData ()
 ```

 If it hangs in readData that usually means pin definition or connections in the Arduino are not ok.
+Also it can be some problems with the usb port.